icsaba/demonstrate_chain_pattern/README.md

 Final refactor step.

 ## Fifth code - sensei
-Overkilled code base, extending the programmer code with the Observer design patter.
-It's a litle bit too much but seems to be a great fun.
-The purpose of the observer patter is that, we should recalculate the CEO and the partners' salary when a new employee is added.
+Overkilled code base, extending the programmer code with the Observer design pattern.
+It's a little bit too much but seems to be a great fun.
+The purpose of the observer pattern is that, we should recalculate the CEO and the partners' salary when a new employee is added.